For infrastructure design, construction and service companies, finding leads can feel like searching for buried treasure.

-That’s why FirmoGraphs puts out alerts when we spot a big change in an organization’s plans from year to year, such the item about a nearly 18% decrease in the City of Mesa, Arizona’s CIP that we included in our “Water & Wastewater Market Recap, April 2021.”
-That big a decrease could affect the fate of some CIP projects.
+That’s why FirmoGraphs puts out alerts when we spot a big change in an organization’s plans from year to year, such the item about a nearly 16% increase in the City of Philadelphia, Pennsylvania’s CIP that we included in our “Water & Wastewater Market Recap, December 2022.”
+That big a increase could affect the fate of some CIP projects.

 How FirmoGraphs Can Help